Darius662/WinOpsTool/README.md

 - Stored in YAML format
 - Default template provided in `config/default.yaml`
-- Can be edited manually or through the Configuration Manager
+- Can be edited manually or through WinOpsInit
 - Support all configurable aspects of the system

 ## Architecture